I`m on a demerara rum journey.

 This – 92 Silver Seal is excellent to sip and wonderful to mix, what more can i say?

-And so the third, Uitvlugt full proof, old demerara rum (132 proof) from DDL (demerara distillers) 4 barrels distilled in double pot still in december 1990 and aged 17 years in various warehouses on the british isles.
+And so the third, Uitvlugt full proof, old demerara rum (132 proof) from Velier, owned by Luca Gargano, a legend in the rum world.
+4 barrels distilled in double pot still in december 1990.
+Marks on the barrels, MPM.
 Bottled in march 2008, – 881 bottles were produced.
 Its this one that kicked me unawares.
 It has a deep woody demerara flavor and packs a real punch.

-I´m not a rum reviewer and dont know so good how to put flavors in words so this is as good as i can describe these rums, rums with great body and intesity.
-Totally demerara rum heaven, i`m now while writing this amusing myself by looking at the many legs* on my glass.
+I´m not a rum reviewer and don`t know so good how to put flavors in words, so this is as good as I can describe these rums.
+Rums with great body and intensity.
+Totally demerara rum heaven.

-In part two (to be posted in about 4 days) i`m going to write about Banks XM, OVD – Old Vatted Demerara and Samaroli Port Morant 1990.
+In part three (to be posted in about 4 days) i`m going to write about Banks XM, OVD – Old Vatted Demerara and Samaroli Port Morant 1990.

 Any rum that is refered to as Demerara rum must be distilled in Guyana in the county of Demerara.